cockroachlabs/visus/README.md

 histogram latency inserted.
 ```

-To enable filter in the server,

-Start the server to enable collection of metrics from Prometheus, specify the collection endpoint with the `--promethues` flag.
+To enable filter in the server, start the server to enable collection of metrics from Prometheus, specify the collection endpoint with the `--promethues` flag.

 ```bash
 ./visus start --insecure --endpoint "/_status/custom"  --url "$VISUS_CRDB_URL" --prometheus "http://localhost:8080/_status/vars"